Justin Barrett: Personal life

-In 2004, Justin Barrett was married to Bernadette Barrett (née Carroll) and they had four children.
-Barrett divorced his first wife in 2017.
+In 2004, Justin Barrett was married to Bernadette Barrett (née Carroll).
+He said he was incapable of looking after his own children for longer than "four or five hours" without his wife.
+He divorced his first wife in 2017.
 Having previously campaigned against the legalisation of divorce, Barrett denied that he was being hypocritical, stating that he had "changed his mind" on divorce.
+In 2016, he claimed he was "never married" [sic], despite having been legally married to Ms Carroll and having four children with her.

-Barrett later married Rebecca, a primary school teacher from Limerick, and they have four children.
-She has also been involved in the National Party and was a candidate in the 2020 Irish general election for the Limerick City constituency.
+Barrett later married Rebecca, a primary school teacher from Limerick, and they have five children as of 2024.
+She is also a member of the National Party and was a candidate in the 2020 Irish general election for the Limerick City constituency.
 She received 345 (0.7%) first preference votes and was eliminated on the second count.